Jerohh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that writes into the file ls_cwd_content. a script that duplicates the last line of the file iacta. a script that deletes all the regular files.
+Write a script that writes into the file ls_cwd_content. a script that duplicates the last line of the file iacta. a script that deletes all the regular files. a script that counts the number of directories.